Moya/Moya/docs/Targets.md

 }
 ```

-Finally, `headers` property stores header fields that should be sent on the request.
+Finally, the `headers` property stores header fields that should be sent on the request.

 ```swift
 public var headers: [String: String]? {